ryanwtf88/animo-app/README.md

 - User-friendly interface
 - Regular content updates

-## 📄 License
+## License

-This project is part of the ANIMO platform.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-## 📧 Support
+## Support

 For support and inquiries, please visit [animo.qzz.io](https://animo.qzz.io/)

 ---

-**Made with ❤️ for anime fans worldwide**
+Made with ❤️ for anime fans worldwide